 The City's zoning code allows up to 24 units per acre in the Highway Commercial Zoning District.
+The FAR of 0.4 is set to regulate the scale of the commercial not the residential development in this zoning district.
+Per Table 2-9, a Use Permit can be used to increase the FAR above 0.4 to accommodate housing.
+As a point of comparison FAR in the Central Business District is 2.0 and FAR is not regulated in residential zoning districts.
+Instead, the size of residential buildings in residential zoning districts is constrained only by the height limit and the maximum number of units allowed in the district.

-Per Table 2-9, a Use Permit is required to increase the FAR above 0.4 to accommodate housing units up to the maximum allowed in the Zoning District (24 units).
-The City Council pre-approved an Inclusionary Housing Incentive to allow development of 38 feet instead of 28 feet, and Density Bonus Law allows 87 units as proposed.
+- The City Council pre-approved an Inclusionary Housing Incentive to allow development of 38 feet instead of 28 feet - Density Bonus Law applied to this project and the level of affordability for housing would allow up to 36 units/acre.

-The applicant has proposed modest unit sizes of 500 SF for the studios, 760 SF for the one-bedroom units and 1,000 SF for the two-bedroom units, and has requested a 0.3 increase in the FAR from 0.4 to 0.7 to accommodate 33 units/acre.
-If the Planning Commission were to deny the request, the applicant would have to redesign the project with fewer and/or smaller units.
+The applicant has proposed modest unit sizes of 500 SF for the studios, 760 SF for the one-bedroom units and 1,000 SF for the two-bedroom units and has requested a 0.3 increase in the FAR from 0.4 to 0.7 to accommodate 33 units/acre, which is less than the maximum density allowed by density bonus law.
+This increase in FAR is reasonable as it allows the requested level of density for very small units.
+Without the FAR increase the applicant would have to reduce unit size by 42% resulting in 290 SF studios, 440 SF one-bedroom units and 580 SF two-bedroom units.
+These unit sizes are not practical or feasible.